-As a Vein Specialist Surgeon at The Surgical Clinic, I treat patients who have many types of problems with veins and arteries, but Varicose Veins are the complaint that has enormous health risk for patients and a large economic cost to the work force when the condition is left untreated.
-The idea of Varicose Veins is a lot bigger deal than a cosmetic appearance of your legs!
+As a Vein Specialist Surgeon at The Surgical Clinic, I treat patients who have many types of problems with veins and arteries.
+However, varicose veins are a complaint that has enormous health risks for patients and a large economic cost to the work force when the condition is left untreated.
+Therefore, varicose vein treatment is a lot bigger deal than simply fixing the appearance of your legs!

 Varicose veins constitute an increasing problem in the United States.
 The presence of superficial venous insufficiency and the accompaniment of pain, heaviness, and swelling affects up to 40% of the population.
 More severe complications include thrombophlebitis, hemosiderin deposition, and venous stasis ulcerations.
 Untreated, these complications not only lead to costs in the hundreds of millions in health care dollars, but also in time lost in the workforce.

 Today, we have a variety of varicose vein treatment options available.
 These include radiofrequency closure, endovenous laser ablation, mechanical and chemical closure (MOCA procedure), and foam sclerotherapy (Varithena).
 Microphlebectomy is also an excellent option for the varicose veins themselves.
 The Vein Centre is the only comprehensive facility in Nashville that offers all these options to patients.
 All treatments are done in the outpatient setting and most are performed under local anesthesia.
 In addition, Intravenous sedation is offered to many patients.
 The results of these treatments have been excellent.
 Over 10,000 procedures have been successfully accomplished.